CryptoClubUMD/cryptoclub/documents/welcome.md

 Anyone that is interested in technology regarding open source, cryptography, or computer security is welcome!
 We have no major, year level, or participation hour requirements.

 ## Meetings
-We typically meet on Tuesdays at 6:30pm.
+We typically meet on Thursdays at 6:30pm.

 ## Want to join or are interested to learn more?
 Our club doesn't have a strict registration process, members can simply subscribe to the emailing list obligation-free to see if they are interested, and can attend the meetings they wish to.
 To start receiving Crypto Club emails, just shoot me a message at jakson(at)protonmail.com with your preferred email address(es).